OWASP/www-project-developer-guide/index.md

 Version 1.0 of the Developer Guide was released in 2002 and since then there have been various [releases][versions], the latest being version 2.0 in 2005.

-The Developer Guide needed to be updated for the modern security landscape and OWASP has revived this project to do just that.
+After much effort throughout 2023 and early 2024 the Developer Guide has been updated for the modern security landscape.
-With a team of leaders in place, OWASP would like the whole of the security community to contribute to the guide.
+The intended audience of the Developer Guide is on application developers (web, desktop, mobile, and cloud) and API developers but it needs the wider security community to contribute to the guide.

 The [draft version](draft) is a work in progress and is subject to large scale and frequent changes.
-Once enough content has been added, the Developer Guide will move from draft to release status.
+Periodically the draft version will be tagged and the contents will be promoted to the release area of the Developer Guide.

 ### Contributing